= 30

 for name, config in configs.items():

-model = LitMNIST(lr_max=1e-3, lr_min=1e-5, **config)
+= LitMNIST(lr_max=1e-3, lr_min=1e-5, **config)

-logger = TensorBoardLogger("logs", name=name)
+model = TensorBoardLogger("logs", name=name)

-trainer = Trainer(gpus=1, progress_bar_refresh_rate=0, logger=logger, max_epochs=100)
+logger = Trainer(gpus=1, progress_bar_refresh_rate=0, logger=logger, max_epochs=100)

-print(f"Finished training {name}")
+trainer.fit(model, dataset)print(f"Finished training {name}")

 GPU available: True, used: True